 I absolutely adore wearing this tunic, its stylish, light and airy, roomy due to its pleat at the front neckline and has two gigantic pockets at the side.
 Its a perfect holiday tunic or perfect for just about any occasion.
 Oh and its also very easy to make!

 I made Hilda in hand block printed Indian Indigo cotton, which I think works so well.
 Hilda suits fabrics such as linen, viscose challis, lightweight cotton or any medium to lightweight fabric that drapes nicely.
 Hilda Tunic is sized 8-18 but some people have kindly asked for information about sizing up the pattern, so here is a link to a You tube video which I think is really clear and helpful on this subject.

-You can purchase here: Hilda tunic pattern
+You can purchase HILDA dress pattern here:

-THIS IS WHAT YOU DO
+THIS IS WHAT YOU DO……….

-Cut out the following using the Layplans as a guide:
+Cut out the following pieces using the above Layplans above as a guide:

 FRONT (1): Cut one piece with pattern lined up to the fold of the fabric.